bluefoxr/COINr/README.md

 ```

 I should point out that this is an extremely early version of the package, with very little documentation, and only limited testing.
 A lot more should be added over early 2021, along with a detailed vignette.
 Stay tuned.

+Documentation for the package, which is also currently just a skeleton outline, is available here: https://bluefoxr.github.io/COINrDoc/